-Children must line up in their allotted space on the upper yard at 8:55am.
-Teachers will meet the children on the yard and walk them to their classrooms.
+Children line up at their gates at 8:30am.
+Teachers will meet the children there and walk them to their classrooms.

 At the end of the day KS2 children will be dismissed from their classrooms.
 Parent's must complete a form to say which responsible adult is able to collect their child or if children.